Book Chapters

 Contribution to “Social Sciences” section of L

-Bibliographic Guide to Iran1983
+Bibliographic Guide to Iran, 1983

 P. Elwell-Sutton (ed.), Brighton, Harvester.